RebelInteractiveGroup/gettightspa.com/src/collections/landing_pages/index.md

       A personalized consultation with one of our staff will provide a tailored treatment plan to address your areas of concern.

+  - type: testimonial-carousel
+    container: container
+    textAlign: center
+    showIndicators: true
+    showNavigation: false
+    fadeClass: fade--in
+    body: >-

+    slides:
+      - type: testimonial
+        text: "\"Amazing experience!
+Very informative and the procedure doesn’t hurt at all!
+I already feel like I have more energy!\""

+      - type: testimonial
+        text: "\"I had EmSculpt on my glutes and thighs.
+It helped me build muscle in two regions that I struggle with building muscle and it tone/lifted my glute.
+I got AMAZING results with Emsculpt.
+It was easy and completely non-invasive treatment, without breaking a sweat.\""

+      - type: testimonial
+        text: "\"I had EmSculpt done on my arms and I’m very pleased with it and my shirts are looser now around the arms area.
+I would do the treatment again with no question asked!
+My arms look great!
+It’s painless.\""

+      - type: testimonial
+        text: "\"Loved my experience with Dr. Beausoliel and her staff!!
+She is so attentive and provided ample time for questions.
+I had Sculpture done and she stayed with me the entire time.
+It is a very relaxing environment.
+Highly recommend Dr. Beausoleil!!! \""

+      - type: testimonial
+        text: "\"I can't believe a place like this is finally here.
+I had my consultation today.
+The staff is great, such a wonderful, friendly and informative experience.
+Brand new state of the art equipment to muscle build and maintain a tight firm body.
+This is exactly what I have been looking for, for a long time.
+Since my auto accident I have not been able to attend any gym and due to an injury I also can't lift anything anymore I'm excited to get started on this journey shaping and tightening this body to perfection.\""

+      - type: testimonial
+        text: "\"I started my arm SculpSure series last week, after my first treatment, I put on a shirt that normally fits snug around my arms and now the shirt finally fits comfortably!
+It actually worked!
+I am very pleased with the treatment and service I received from Get Tight Spa and I will definitely come back for more treatments in the near future.\""

   - type: large-cta
     container: container